Counseling with a Highly Sensitive Person

 Counseling Approaches for HSP/SPS

 Recognizing HSP/SPS is important so that people do not feel bad for being different.
-Children can be encouraged in the best way for them to succeed and adults can adjust their environments and social network to function in the best way possible and use their strengths to their advantage.
-Counseling for highly sensitive adults and children can help clients recognize this trait and respond to the world based on their needs instead of trying to conform to a world that misunderstands them and may have criticized them.
+Highly Sensitive Children can be encouraged in the best way for them to succeed and adults can adjust their environments and social network to function in the best way possible and use their strengths to their advantage.
+Counseling for highly sensitive adults and highly sensitive children can help clients with this trait recognize it and respond to the world based on their needs instead of trying to conform to a world that misunderstands them and may have criticized them.

 Those who are Highly Sensitive are often able to notice changes in other people's emotions, tones, and other subtle differences.
-This can be present challenges and benefits.
+This can present challenges and benefits.
 Many times HSPs can be more sensitive to these things in conversations and must be careful how they interpret and react.
 Many HSPs find they can feel emotions more intensely and respond accordingly.
-This includes both enjoyable experiences like joy and beauty, as well as unpleasant experiences such as sadness.
-Counseling with HSP may include discussions on having boundaries with others, using assertive communication when needed, finding the best skills to help them regulate emotions, as well as identify and use their sensitivity strengths as much as possible.
-Counseling with Highly Sensitive Person and Children will be tailored to accommodate for more sensory comfort, collaboration, and validation.
-As a HSP myself, I can understand the challenges and needs of my HSP clients.
+This includes both enjoyable experiences like feeling happiness and beauty, as well as unpleasant experiences such as sadness or anger.
+Counseling with Highly Sensitive People may include discussions on having boundaries with others, using assertive communication when needed, finding the best skills to help them regulate emotions, as well as identify and use their sensitivity strengths as much as possible.
+Counseling with Highly Sensitive Persons and Children will be tailored to accommodate for more sensory comfort, collaboration, and validation.
+As a Highly Sensitive Person myself, I can understand the strengths, challenges, and needs of my HSP clients.
 Contact me now to discuss how therapy with an HSP for HSPs can help you improve your life.
 Start by calling or emailing Calm Centered Counseling to set up a 15-minute phone consultation or the first therapy session.

 Excerpt from Psychotherapy and the Highly Sensitive Person by Elaine Aron